How to Fix AutoSense not reading load on GE Profile PDT755SYRFS

 Step 1

-Disconnect power to the dishwasher before doing anything else, then locate the turbidity sensor — a small optical probe in the sump at the bottom of the tub.
-A calcium film on the sensor lens scatters light incorrectly, causing AutoSense to misread water clarity and default to the longest possible cycle regardless of actual load soil level.
-Wipe the lens gently with a soft dry cloth; this simple cleaning resolves roughly 70% of AutoSense failures and takes under a minute.
+The first thing you should do is disconnect power to the dishwasher.
+Then locate the turbidity sensor, which is a small optical probe sitting in the sump at the bottom of the tub.
+If there’s a calcium film on the sensor lens, it can scatter light incorrectly, leading AutoSense to misread water clarity and default to the longest cycle, regardless of the actual load soil level.
+Wipe the lens gently with a soft dry cloth; this simple cleaning resolves about 70% of AutoSense failures and takes less than a minute.

 Step 2

-If cleaning the lens does not restore variable cycle behavior, you need to confirm whether the sensor itself has failed electrically.
-With the unit powered and running a wash cycle, probe the 2-pin harness with a multimeter set to DC voltage — a working sensor produces a fluctuating 0–5V signal as water clarity changes, while a completely dead sensor outputs a flat 0V.
-A flat 0V reading confirms sensor failure and means replacement is necessary.
+If cleaning the lens doesn’t restore variable cycle behavior, you’ll need to check if the sensor itself has failed electrically.
+With the unit powered and running a wash cycle, use a multimeter set to DC voltage to probe the 2-pin harness — a working sensor produces a fluctuating 0–5V signal as water clarity changes, while a dead sensor will output a flat 0V.
+A reading of 0V confirms sensor failure, and replacement is necessary.

 Step 3

-To replace the sensor, remove the filter assembly and lower spray arm to clear access to the sump floor — the sensor is held by a single Phillips screw and a 2-pin harness connector that pulls straight off.
-Take note of the harness orientation before disconnecting it, since reversing polarity on reinstall will prevent the sensor from reading correctly.
-Clip the new sensor into position, reconnect the harness, reinstall the spray arm and filter, and ensure the filter seats fully to avoid debris bypassing it during cycles.
+To replace the sensor, remove the filter assembly and lower spray arm to gain access to the sump floor — the sensor is held in place by a single Phillips screw and a 2-pin harness connector that pulls straight off.
+Make a note of the harness orientation before disconnecting it; reversing polarity during reinstallation will prevent the sensor from functioning correctly.
+Install the new sensor, reconnect the harness, and ensure that the filter is properly seated to avoid debris bypassing it during cycles.

 Step 4

-If AutoSense still defaults to maximum cycle length after installing a confirmed good sensor, the fault has moved upstream to the control board, specifically the water-quality input circuit that interprets the sensor’s voltage signal.
-No field repair of that circuit is practical, so the board must be replaced; the correct part for the PDT755SYRFS is GE WD21X24900.
+If AutoSense still defaults to maximum cycle length after installing a confirmed good sensor, the problem may lie with the control board, specifically the water-quality input circuit that interprets the sensor’s voltage signal.
+Practical field repair of that circuit is not feasible, so you’ll have to replace the board; the correct part for the PDT755SYRFS is GE WD21X24900.
 Always discharge any residual power by leaving the unit unplugged for two minutes before handling the control board to avoid damaging sensitive components.

 Step 5

-Restore power and immediately run an AutoSense cycle with a mixed, moderately soiled load to verify the system is responding dynamically.
-A correctly functioning AutoSense cycle will run shorter for a lightly soiled load and extend itself for a heavily soiled one rather than locking into a fixed duration.
-If the cycle still runs at maximum length every time, revisit the harness connection at both the sensor and the control board before assuming the board is at fault.
+Once power is restored, run an AutoSense cycle with a mixed, moderately soiled load to check if the system is responding dynamically.
+A properly functioning AutoSense cycle will adjust its duration based on load soil level rather than locking into a fixed time.
+If it still runs at maximum length, revisit the harness connection at both the sensor and the control board before concluding that the board is at fault.

 Step 6

-For a definitive confirmation that AutoSense is fully operational, run two back-to-back AutoSense cycles — one with clean or rinsed dishes and one with heavily soiled dishes bearing dried-on food.
-The cycle times should differ by at least 10 minutes, which demonstrates that the turbidity sensor is reading load variation and the control board is acting on that data correctly.
-Logging the actual cycle times from the display during both runs gives you a clear before-and-after record if the repair is being done under warranty or for a customer.
+For conclusive proof that AutoSense is fully operational, run two consecutive AutoSense cycles — one with clean or rinsed dishes and another with heavily soiled dishes.
+The cycle times should differ by at least 10 minutes, proving that the turbidity sensor is accurately reading load variation and that the control board is responding correctly.
+Keeping a record of the actual cycle times displayed during both runs will serve as a solid before-and-after reference if the repair is under warranty or for a customer.

 Where to Buy Replacement Parts